 Knob and tube wiring was used in Vancouver and Lower Mainland houses between 1900 and 1949.
-With the age of this wiring, and its deterioration over time, wire and tube is considered and can be problematic.
+With the age of this wiring and its deterioration over time, wire and tube are considered and can be problematic.
 Most insurance companies will not insure homes that have knob and tube wiring present.

 Most insurance companies consider wire and tube a fire hazard, and will not insure a home that has wire and tube inside.